On the Blackbody Spectrum of Kilonovae: Fitting the Spectral Continuum of AT2017gfo

-While the statistical constraints in fitting the multi-temperature blackbody are highly significant, we urge caution when interpreting only the statistical uncertainty.
+While the statistical constraints in fitting the multi-temperature blackbody are significant, we urge caution when interpreting only the statistical uncertainty.
 Modelling is limited by as-of-yet undiagnosed spectral features as such systematic effects may also create deviations from a simple blackbody and are ill-constrained without a prior model of what spectral features are present.
 Additionally, as mentioned previously, not only angular but also radial variations in temperature can produce a broadening of the blackbody.
 If future observations suggest a multi-temperature blackbody it will be ill-constrained from a single spectrum whether this is caused by radial or angular temperature-variation.
 However, with spectra across multiple epochs constraining the cooling-rate, the latitudinal effects can be isolated as done in this analysis.

-The single-temperature blackbody observed in AT2017gfo suggests limits on both radial and angular variations in temperature are attainable (see Sec. \ref{sec:discussion}).
+The single-temperature blackbody observed in AT2017gfo suggests limits on both radial and angular variations in temperature are attainable (which is detailed further in Sec. \ref{sec:4.4} and \ref{sec:discussion}).